eliotlencelot/LinuxJournalRipper/README.md

 #### GNU/Linux
 - Open a Terminal.
-- Run the corresponding script (hera after) in a Terminal.
+- Run the corresponding script (here after) in a Terminal.

 ##### Debian based (Debian 9.0 Stretch or newer, Ubuntu 16.04 Xenial or newer) :
 ```bash